 REQUIRE FITNESS FOR TREKKING

-There two best seasons for trekking in Nepali mountains.
-The first season starts from the second week of February.
-March, April, May and the first week June bring thousands of trekkers all over the world to Nepali mountains.
-Again the second best season for trekking in Nepali mountains starts from the second week of September.
-October, November and the first of December bring another round of thousands of trekkers to Nepali mountains.
+There two best seasons for trekking in the Nepali mountains.
+The first season starts in the second week of February.
+March, April, May, and the first week June bring thousands of trekkers all over the world to the Nepali mountains.
+Again the second-best season for trekking in the Nepali mountains starts from the second week of September.
+October, November, and the first of December bring another round of thousands of trekkers to the Nepali mountains.

 BEST SEASON FOR TREKKING

-The period between the First Week of February and the First Week of June is often regarded as the best season for trekking in Nepali mountains.
-Temperatures during this period in Nepali mountains remain relatively warm 10° to 15°, much warmer than the one you experience during the winter.
-Most important thing about this season is that mornings mostly remain bright and clear.
+The period between the First Week of February and the First Week of June is often regarded as the best season for trekking in the Nepali mountains.
+Temperatures during this period in the Nepali mountains remain relatively warm 10° to 15°, much warmer than the one you experience during the winter.
+The most important thing about this season is that mornings mostly remain bright and clear.
 The afternoons remain mostly filled with warm air.
-The rhododendron forests in springtime create spectacular scene.
+The rhododendron forests in springtime create a spectacular scenes.
 You can experience the wild and natural "Himalayan" beauty.
-Needless to say June is much warmer and greener.
+Needless to say, June is much warmer and greener.

 Please be informed that July to August is the season of monsoon in Nepal.
-But the monsoon is mountains are different from the ones in plains.
-Making a trekking around Mustang, Rara, Dolpo, Annapurna circuit, Lantang valley, Jomsom Trek, Everest base camp and Gokyo valley during this season enables you to explore nature in their unique blend.
+But the monsoon is mountains are different from the ones in the plains.
+Making trekking around Mustang, Rara, Dolpo, Annapurna circuit, Lantang Valley, Jomsom Trek, Everest base camp, and Gokyo valley during this season enables you to explore nature in their unique blend.